-Falcons to honor Vick and White on Monday
+'Falcons for life' Vick, White to be honored Mon.

 "It's something that I've really been thinking about trying to get done," Vick told ESPN at the end of May.
 "Yeah, I think in due time, it's something that can potentially happen."

 Vick spent his first six NFL seasons with the Falcons and became the first quarterback in NFL history to rush for 1,000 yards, with 1,039 in 2006.
-He was found guilty of running a dogfighting operation in 2007, which led to a 23-month prison sentence.
+He was found guilty of running a dog-fighting operation in 2007, which led to a 23-month prison sentence.
 He then spent five seasons with the Philadelphia Eagles, one year with the New York Jets and five games with the Pittsburgh Steelers in 2015 before deciding to retire.

 During his time in prison, Vick said he maintained a close relationship with Blank.
 Vick was one of the players invited back to celebrate the final regular-season game at the Georgia Dome last year.

-White, the franchise's leading receiver with 808 catches, 10,863 yards and 63 touchdowns, made his retirement official in April.
+White, the franchise's leading receiver, with 808 catches, 10,863 yards and 63 touchdowns, made his retirement official in April.
 He was released following the 2015 season.

-Exactly one year ago today, White told ESPN, "I would love to [retire a Falcon], when that time comes.
+Exactly one year ago today, White told ESPN, "I would love to [retire as a Falcon], when that time comes.
 I've been in Atlanta one-third of my life, so it's been sweet."